OcupointInc/DRC_ATP/README.md

 2. Run the main Python script
 3. The test will take roughly 50 seconds to complete, and the logs will be streamed through the console, as well as written to a atp.txt file

+## Test Being Run

+1. Loopback on digital IO pins.
+The pins are tied in pairs, and one is set as an input and the other an output.
+It confirms it can read back high/low state of each IO line, then it swaps which one is the input vs output and repeats the test.
+2. Low speed DAC, high speed ADC loopback.
+Sets to 0V, 5V and 10V, then reads back the voltage on the high speed ADC.
+3. High speed DAC, high speed ADC loopback.
+Sets to 0V and 5V, then reads back the voltage on the high speed ADC.

 ## Troubleshooting

 1. If the hardware gives an error saying invalid PD request, swap the channel 1 and channel 2 power cables.
 Each port on the power brick only can supply certain voltages